Quality in HE- What really matters? A review of Gibbs (2010)

 • Respects diverse talents and ways of learning.

-Unfortunately, Gibb notes, one of the key measures that we put so much energy and resources into in the UK – the National Student Survey (NSS) – has told us almost nothing about whether universities are enhancing student learning or engagement through the encouragement of these practices.
-The revised 2017 NSS with its questions around learning opportunities is a step in the right direction, but I feel that at least two of these questions are rather opaque from a student perspective because they use language well understood by academics but not necessarily by those filling out the surveys.
+Unfortunately, Gibb notes, one of the measures that we put so much energy and resources into in the UK – the National Student Survey (NSS) – has told us almost nothing about whether universities are enhancing student learning or engagement through the encouragement of these practices.
+The revised 2017 NSS with its questions around learning opportunities is a step in the right direction, but I feel that at least two of these questions are rather opaque from a student perspective because they use language well understood by academics but not necessarily by students filling out surveys.

 Other indicators of quality

 Gibbs debunks some other myths of educational quality.
 For example, it’s not the number of contact hours that matter as much as how much time students apply to their studies and the quality of that time.
 ‘Time on task’ is one of the most important indicators of how much students learn.
 Students in the UK have the lowest number of learning hours in Europe and Gibbs argues that “we make the lowest demands on our students….students would have to do nine years in HE if they were to meet the Bologna standards” (p.
 23).
 (Bologna suggest 4500 study hours for a three-year undergraduate programme.
 Some UK programmes provide only 1500).
-He goes on to say that while actual numbers of contact hours are not a good indication of quality (giving the example of The Open University which has managed top NSS scores while having the lowest class contact hours in the UK) students need to be taught how to make use of all the extra time they have outside of class.
-He also notes that the Open University example doesn’t mean:
+He notes that while actual numbers of contact hours are not a good indication of quality (giving the example of The Open University which has managed top NSS scores while having the lowest class contact hours in the UK) students need to be taught how to make use of all the extra time they have outside of class.
+He also points out that the Open University example doesn’t mean:

 “that you can cut class contact hours from an existing unchanged pedagogy without making any difference to student learning, or that increasing hours will make no difference. ….
 Very little class contact may result in a lack of clarity about what students should be studying, a lack of a conceptual framework within which subsequent study can be framed, a lack of engagement with the subject, [and] a lack of oral feedback on their understanding… (p.
 22)”